TinkerTools/tinker-ffe/README.md

 <H2><B>Installation Kits</B></H2>

-Pre-built installation kits for the Tinker-FFE package can be found at https://dasher.wustl.edu/tinker/, and are available for Linux, Macintosh and Windows computers.
+Pre-built installation kits for the Tinker-FFE package can be found at https://dasher.wustl.edu/tinker/, and are available for Linux, macOS and Windows computers.
 Tinker-FFE contains an embedded version of the full Tinker software package, modified to provide for socket communication between Tinker and the Tinker-FFE GUI via Java sockets.
 Unless you wish to develop Tinker-FFE, we recommend use of the prebuilt kits since the build process is rather involved.

 <H2><B>Build Process</B></H2>

-The Tinker-FFE project builds installer kits using the Install4j multi-platform Java installer builder.
-Other requirements include a Java 8 JRE to embed with the installer, Ant, and C/C++/Fortran compilers (the GNU compiler suite is recommended).
+The Tinker-FFE project builds installer kits using the install4j multi-platform Java installer builder.
+Other requirements include a Java 8 JRE to embed with the installer, ant, and C/C++/Fortran compilers (the GNU compiler suite is recommended).
 The graphics engine for FFE uses Java3D and the FFE console requires groovy; both packages are provided with this development repository.
 To begin the build procedure, see the 0README file in the /build directory of the repository.